Our entire Statement of Purpose is detailed below. Alternatively you can use the links to download our welcome pack to browse at your leisure

 Miss Louise Waldron

-It is the company's aim to exceed the minimum standard of 50% of care staff with NVQ Level 2.
-All new staff receive induction training, which will be completed within a six week period.
+All new staff receive induction training along side the care certificate , which will be completed within a twelve week period.
 Catering and Domestic staff will be fully trained and hold the relevant certificates for their post.

 Lakeside Residential Home

-Lakeside is an established residential home for the elderly.
+Lakeside is an established residential home for the older person.
 It is situated a few miles from Okehampton Devon.
 Lakeside offers extensive views over the surrounding grounds, which includes lawns, flowerbeds and lakes.
-Lakeside has been rated Excellent.
+Lakeside has been rated good and we are working towards outstanding.
 CQC information can be viewed on CQC web site at www.cqc.org.uk

 The lakes are surrounded by natural meadows and woodland, which are home to some of Devon’s rare and most beautiful flora and fauna.